block-forest/dart-coveralls/README.md

 ```

 * --workers: The number of workers used to parse LCOV information
-* --token: The token for coveralls.io
+* --token: The token for coveralls.io.
+The token can also be set as an
+  environment variable called `REPO_TOKEN`.
 * --package-root: The root of the analyzed package, default `.`
 * --debug: Prints additional debug information
 * --retry: The number of retries to submit data to coveralls